DeltaFA/Delta-Inserters/README.md

 # Simple Configurable Inserters
-A Factorio mod that adds simple configuration options to inserters.\
-Allows 90° dropoff, extending arm length and choosing dropoff lane.\
+A Factorio mod that adds simple configuration options to inserters.p Allows 90° dropoff, extending arm length and choosing dropoff lane.\
 A standalone part of the Delta [Δ] Overhaul.